-Crime and Punishment meanwhile examines the change and continuity of these the concepts over the years.
+Crime and Punishment meanwhile examines the change and continuity of these threats are the change and continuity of these threats.

+years.
 This part of the GCSE also has a Depth Study on Whitechapel c.1870 - c.1900, focusing on the extreme poverty people endured and how far this can be linked to crime highlighted by the victims of Jack the Ripper.